All Gas and Gaiters: Archive Status

-Only 11 episodes still exist in the archive, the others were wiped as was the standard policy of the BBC in this era.
+Only 11 television episodes still exist in the archive, the others were wiped as was the standard policy of the BBC in this era.
 Film recordings exist for the pilot and two episodes from series 1, and two of the colour episodes from series 5 are preserved as black and white 16mm film recordings only.
 Only six colour episodes are preserved in their original colour videotape format.

 Eight scripts of the lost episodes were published in 2015: "Only Three Can Play", "The Dean Goes Primitive", "The Bishop Goes To Town", "The Bishop Learns the Facts", "The Bishop is Hospitable", "The Bishop Takes a Holiday", "The Affair at Cookham Lock" and "The Bishop Gives a Shove".

-Home Media
+Home media

 All 11 surviving episodes were originally released on VHS and DVD by DD Home Entertainment on 3 November 2003, originally accompanied by a detailed behind-the-scenes booklet, written by Andy Priestner in consultation with the show's writers, Edwin Apps and Pauline Devaney, but later released without.
 Simply Media later gained the rights to the distribution of the series, and it re-released on 24 August 2009.